-- 2. Contractor may not redirect funds from one funded program to another funded program, except through a duly executed amendment to this Agreement. - K. The contract aggregate amount of \$10,000,000 shall be for the one-year contract term.
+- 2. Contractor may not redirect funds from one funded program to another funded program, except through a duly executed amendment to this Agreement. - K. The maximum financial obligation under this contract shall not exceed \$1,940,974 for the contract term. - L. The Schedules A and B will be submitted to, and approved by, the Director or designee at a later date.

-VI.
-Limitations on Use of Funds
+V. Limitation on Use of Funds